Field Trips & Thematic Tours

 The following materials are available for use in classrooms or off-site.

 Trunks can be picked up at the Agricultural & Industrial Museum between the hours of 10:00 a.m. and 4:00 p.m., Tuesday – Saturday.
-The Education Department should be contacted at least three weeks in advance to sign out a trunk for a one-week period.
+The Visitor Experience Department should be contacted at least three weeks in advance to sign out a trunk for a period of 10 school days.
 Trunks are offered free of charge to our educational members.
 Trunks are $15.00 each for non-member schools, educational institutions or children groups.
 An organization may only sign out one trunk at a time.
 Trunks are most appropriate for grades 2-6.

 Colonial America and the Revolution